aspose-email/Aspose.Email-Documentation/ru/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.ru.md

 app.Summary = "Release Meetting";
 app.Description = "Discuss for the next release";

-// Add appointment к message and Создайте экземпляр SmtpClient class msg.AddAlternateView(app.RequestApointment());
+// Add appointment to the message and Create an instance of SmtpClient class msg.AddAlternateView(app.RequestApointment());
 SmtpClient client = GetSmtpClient();